greysweater42/cookbook/content/xai.md

     - lime - as SHAP is a combination of Lime, SHapley value and 4 other methods (actually it is based very heavily on Shapley values, but used in a completely different context) - all the good resources I found are listed below.

     - [Analysis of regression in game theory approach](https://www.researchgate.net/publication/229728883_Analysis_of_Regression_in_Game_Theory_Approach) - where the idea of using Shapley values in regression appeared.
 There is also a word on why this seems to be a good idea (in linear regression we lack the statistics to measure the importance of *groups* of coefficients, so we completely forget about "synergies", or "cooperation/coalition", or "multicollinearity").
-Permutations are explained in a rather straightfoward way, but if you still could not grasp them, then try the next paper.
+Permutations are explained in a rather straightforward way, but if you still could not grasp them, then try the next paper.

-    - [Introduction to the Shapley value](http://www.library.fa.ru/files/roth2.pdf) - if you have economic background, you will feel at home, as the Shapley the Shapley value is explained here as the average marginal contribution to the score (which is e.g. R squared), and the average is weightd based on the probability that this particular group of coeficients appear together in the model.
+    - [Introduction to the Shapley value](http://www.library.fa.ru/files/roth2.pdf) - if you have economic background, you will feel at home, as the Shapley the Shapley value is explained here as the average marginal contribution to the score (which is e.g. R squared), and the average is weighted based on the probability that this particular group of coefficients appear together in the model.

 - Reading only the paper above (and its explanatory papers) may be not enough to actually understand how SHAP works, but you will gain a broad understanding of the subject, e.g. where the whole idea came from.
-To go further, you can read [this chapter from Interpretable machien learning](https://christophm.github.io/interpretable-ml-book/shap.html)
+To go further, you can read [this chapter from Interpretable machine learning](https://christophm.github.io/interpretable-ml-book/shap.html)

 ### 2. [lime](https://arxiv.org/abs/1602.04938)